troglobit/pimd/README.md

     bsr-candidate [address | ifname] [priority <0-255>]

-The configuration of a Candidate BootStrap Router (CBSR) is very similar to that of CRP, except for the interval time.
-If either the address or the interface name is left out pimd uses the highest active IP address.
+The configuration of a Candidate BootStrap Router (CBSR) is very similar to that of CRP, except for the interval.
+If either the address or the interface name is left out `pimd` uses the highest active IP address.
 If the priority is left out, `pimd` (like Cisco) defaults to priority 0.

 To *disable CRP and CBSR* completely in `pimd`, simply comment the two